 - Translate written materials to Spanish and Portuguese

-- Minimize our engagement with law enforcement (see our policy here)
+- Minimize our engagement with law enforcement; view our law enforcement policy

 We invite your feedback and suggestions about our commitments.
-You can reach executive director Whitney Retallic here.
+You can reach out to executive director Whitney Retallic.

 OUT MetroWest recognizes the Nipmuc and Massachusett nations, on whose traditional lands we deliver our programs.
 We acknowledge these Indigenous peoples as the past, present, and future caretakers of the land now known as the MetroWest Boston region.

 Nipmuc homelands include areas such as Natick, Sudbury, and the state-acknowledged Hassanamisco reservation in Grafton.
 Massachusett homelands include areas like Dedham, Newton, Milton, Sharon, Wayland, and Wellesley.
 A precise map reflecting contemporary town lines is impossible to draw, but we know that Indigenous people inhabited the MetroWest region for thousands of years before Europeans displaced, enslaved, and killed the majority of the local population.
 Despite settler-colonizers’ systematic efforts to wipe out native cultures, hundreds of Nipmuc and Massachusett people remain to this day.

 As an LGBTQ+ organization, we note the particular harm inflicted upon Two Spirit people under European settler colonialism.
 We honor the resilience of those on whose ancestral lands OUT MetroWest operates and recognize that LGBTQ+ liberation is not possible without Indigenous liberation.